Updated by Lexi Rodrigo on March 10, 2018

 “Kajabi is designed from the ground up for course creators that want the simplicity of all the tools they need to drive 7-figure results, in one app, elegantly integrated.” – Joe Henschel, Kajabi

-Don’t be put off by the $19,200/month price tag mentioned above!
-You’ll only pay that much if you have more than 40,000 active students – at which point your revenues should more than cover the expenses.
+Don’t be put off by the price tag!
+You’ll only pay that much if you have more than 10,000 active students-at which point your revenues should more than cover the expenses.
 In fact, Latitude Learning gives you a Forever FREE plan for up to 100 active students, so you can get started with no concerns about the LMS running costs.

 And this LMS comes with a collection of ready-made courses that are free for you *and* your students to use, so if you feel your students will benefit from a course in, say, Communications, Sales, or Business Math, you can give them that extra training without creating it yourself.
 Win!